-We have yet to generate taxable income in Israel, as we have historically incurred operating losses resulting in carry forward tax losses totaling approximately \$7.8 million as of December 31, 2014.
-We anticipate that we will continue to generate tax losses for the foreseeable future and be able to carry forward these tax losses indefinitely to future taxable years.
+We have yet to generate taxable income in Israel, as we have historically incurred operating losses resulting in carry forward tax losses totaling approximately \$13.9 million as of December 31, 2015.
+We anticipate that we will continue to generate tax losses for the foreseeable future and that we will be able to carry forward these tax losses indefinitely to future taxable years.
 Accordingly, we do not expect to pay taxes in Israel until we have taxable income after the full utilization of our carry forward tax losses.
-We have provided for a full valuation allowance with respect to the deferred tax assets related to these carry forward losses in our financial statements.
+We have provided a full valuation allowance with respect to the deferred tax assets related to these carry forward losses.